yangmingmei/LoFT/README.md

 ## Credit
 If you consider this repository helpful for you research, please cite:

-"Deep Reinforcement Learning with Domain Randomization for Primary Frequency Response of Floating Offshore Wind Turbines", submitted to IEEE transactions on sustainable energy.
+"Deep Reinforcement Learning with Domain Randomization for Primary Frequency Response of Floating Offshore Wind Turbines", submitted to IEEE Transactions on Sustainable Energy.

 ## License
 This project is licensed under the terms of the [Apache License Version 2.0](/LICENSE.md)